emilypi/base64/benchmarks/PERFORMANCE.md

 - 3x encoding/decoding performance for bytestrings ∊ \[0, 100\[
 - 2x encoding/decoding performance for bytestrings ∊ ]100, 1000\[
-- Better performance improvements of 1-3μs up to 1,000,000, diminishing returns after.
+- 1-2μs improvement in encoding/decoding performance for bytestrings ∊ ]1000, 10,000[
+- 2-3μs improvement in encoding/decoding performance for bytestrings ∊ ]10,000, 1,000,000]
+- Smaller heap footprint in general.

 Most of this performance increase for smaller bytestrings is due to optimization of the building of the encoding tables.
 Additionally, I've factored out several read/writes and unnecessary IO done in `bytestring-base64`.
 The inner loop is as optimized as it can be for `Word16`-based optimizations (3 8-Byte reads, 2 12-Byte writes), and the tail completion is optimized by elimating 4 unnecessary reads, and using one big `if-then-else` branch to eliminate 1 read and 1 write per case.
 Smaller improvements have been the elimination of unnecessary wrappers (i.e. not using `BS.pack` and simply `malloc`'ing and rolling my own pointers), as well as properly inlining auxiliary functions which failed to inline in Bos' version.
 Additionally, using unpacked `Addr#`'s for the alphabet means we don't have to use a `ForeignPtr` box or touch it unnecessarily.
 See the outputs in the benchmarks directory for more detail..

 ### Improvements